I Want You To Be Uncomfortable.

 The illness was finally diagnosed, and my health began to slowly improve again.
 As I began to feel better, the depression lifted, the paranoia lifted, and I began to feel comfortable in my mind again.

 A few months after that, I came to wonder if I have already hit “peak discomfort” in my life.
-I couldn’t imagine that any future day could be as difficult as the day that I woke up sleepy and disoriented after a 13 hour night of gasping in my sleep, inhaling mold and dreaming vile nightmares.
-I couldn’t imagine that any future evening would be as difficult as the night I lay in bed shaking, my heart racing and palpitating, seeing strange and violent thoughtforms swirl in my head, while humming a tune from an old video game to try and keep myself grounded.
+I couldn’t imagine that any future day could be as difficult as the day that I woke up disoriented after a 13 hour night of gasping in my sleep, inhaling mold and having terrible nightmares.
+I couldn’t imagine that any future evening would be as difficult as the night I lay in bed shaking, my heart racing and palpitating, seeing strange and violent thoughtforms swirl in my head, while humming a tune to try and keep myself grounded.
 To survive that period of my life, I necessarily had to reassess my relationship with discomfort.

 One person who helped me assess this relationship with discomfort was my therapist, who at that very trying time in my life helped me unravel the connection between my emotions and my body sensations.
 She taught me that it is okay and even helpful to cry, that it is okay to feel whatever you feel, that it is okay to be in whatever state you are in.
 By use of the Hakomi method, she helped me more fully explore the present moment, with all the feelings, and all the gross and subtle body sensations it entails.